willwade/noisy-channel-correction/README.md

 ## 🔧 Architecture

-The system is modular and easy to customize or expand:
+The system is modular :

 ```
 noisy-channel-correction/